Hyperthyroidism in Infants and Children

 • Sometimes surgery

-Newborns who have neonatal hyperthyroidism almost always recover by 6 months and no longer need antithyroid drugs.
-Symptoms in older children treated with antithyroid drugs may eventually disappear (called remission), but symptoms may return (called relapse) in some children and they may need further treatment.
+Newborns who have hyperthyroidism almost always recover within 6 months and no longer need antithyroid medications.
+Symptoms in older children treated with antithyroid medications may eventually disappear (called remission), but symptoms may return (called relapse) in some children, so they are monitored regularly to determine whether they need further treatment.

 Sometimes older children (11 years of age and older) with Graves disease need additional treatments to permanently treat the disorder.
-Permanent treatment (definitive therapy) may be needed if the antithyroid drugs do not work (or the child does not take them) or if the drugs are causing serious side effects.
-In definitive therapy, the gland is destroyed with radioactive iodine or removed with surgery.
+Permanent treatment (definitive therapy) may be needed if the antithyroid medications do not result in remission after 18 to 24 months of taking them, if the child does not take them, or if they are causing serious side effects.
+In definitive therapy, the thyroid gland is destroyed with radioactive iodine or removed with surgery.
 However, radioactive iodine is usually not given to children who are under age 10 and is often not effective in people who have larger thyroid glands.
 Therefore, surgery may be done instead for children and adolescents who have these factors.

-Acute thyroiditis is treated with antibiotics.
-Subacute thyroiditis is not treated with antibiotics, but nonsteroidal anti-inflammatory drugs (NSAIDs) are given for pain.
-Children are not given antithyroid drugs, but beta-blockers may be given.
+Acute thyroiditis is treated with antibiotics, and nonsteroidal anti-inflammatory drugs (NSAIDs) are given for pain and fever.
+Surgery may be needed (for example, to drain an abscess).
+Subacute thyroiditis is not treated with antibiotics, but NSAIDs are given for pain and fever.
+Children are not given antithyroid medications for either type of thyroiditis, but beta-blockers may be given.

 Drugs Mentioned In This Article